Megakuul/opensail/README.md

 # Opensail

-Free and Opensource platform providing sailing services, including the Openfactor Rating System.
+Free and Opensource Regatta Rating System
+---

+Opensail is a fully transparent revision controlled regatta yacht database using a predictable and deterministic handicap factor.

 ### Registration